The large graph limit of a stochastic epidemic model on a dynamic multilayer network: Community-healthcare network example

 In many situations $\R$ not only determines the ability of disease to invade, but also the size of an outbreak if one occurs \cite{Ma2006}.
 The system of ODEs \eqref{eq:CH} obtained via Theorem \ref{thm:lln} and Corollary \ref{cor:PT} can similarly be analyzed to determine a relation for the final size of the epidemic, as in \cite{Andersson2000,Arino2007}.
-To illustrate, consider the special case where the community and healthcare layers are independent with Poisson degree distributions (i.e. $\kappa_{CC}=\kappa_{HH}=\kappa_{CH} = 1$).
+To illustrate, consider the special case where the degrees in community and healthcare layers are independent with Poisson degree distributions (i.e. $\kappa_{CC}=\kappa_{HH}=\kappa_{CH} = 1$).
 Let $S_\infty$ denote the fraction of the population that escapes infection.
 Analysis of a transformed model (as in \cite{Andersson2000}) or, alternatively, a result of Arino et al. \cite{Arino2007} can then be used (see Appendix \ref{app:final}) to derive the final size relation:

-which agrees with the classic result for mean-field, homogeneously mixed populations as $\alpha_I \to 0$ and $\alpha_S \to 1$ \cite{kermack1927}.
+which agrees with the classic result for mean-field, homogeneously mixed populations as $\alpha^I \to 0$ and $\alpha^S \to 1$ \cite{kermack1927}.

 We conclude our analysis of the community-healthcare network model by noting that system \eqref{eq:CH} is simple enough to be amenable for practical application to outbreaks of interest, for example for parameter estimation and intervention assessment from available data (for example, medical records and contact tracing data).
+For a given set of parameters system \eqref{eq:CH} can be used to assess impact of different interventions on preventing outbreaks from occurring (e.g. bringing $\R < 1$) or decreasing the size of an outbreak if it does occur (e.g. by using \eqref{CHfinal} to compute the sensitivity of $S_\infty$ to parameters $p$).
 Further details on statistical inference and application to specific outbreaks will be presented elsewhere.
 Here we briefly show how system \eqref{eq:CH} can be further reduced by finding invariants that allow for dimension reduction.
 Details for the following methods are provided in Appendix \ref{app:inv}.

 Consider the case where $\kappa_{CH} \neq \kappa_{CC}$.
 We can then eliminate $[\SS]_H$ by expressing it as a function of $S$ and $[SS]_C$:

 where